ClinVar Miner

 Eurofins Ntd Llc (ga) RCV000724557 SCV000225364 uncertain significance not provided 2015-02-17 criteria provided, single submitter clinical testing

-GeneDx RCV000724557 SCV000242054 likely pathogenic not provided 2024-08-06 criteria provided, single submitter clinical testing Reported previously in the compound heterozygous state in a patient with microcephaly, seizures, severe developmental delay, abnormal brain MRI, absent speech, inability to walk, short stature, and dysmorphic features and in a patient with epilepsy, global developmental delay, microcephaly, and a high-grade brain tumor (PMID: 35354845, 37916443); Reported previously in a patient with microcephaly, delayed motor development, regression of motor skills, inability to walk, intellectual disability, epilepsy and ataxia, who also harbored a second pathogenic variant, phase unknown (PMID: 32980744); Observed in heterozygous state in a patient with epilepsy (PMID: 29655203); Published functional studies demonstrate a damaging effect and show that this variant causes a significant loss of both 5'-kinase and 3'-phosphatase activity, increases radiation sensitivity, and impairs double strand DNA repair in vitro (PMID: 35354845); Not observed at significant frequency in large population cohorts (gnomAD); In silico analysis supports that this missense variant has a deleterious effect on protein structure/function; This variant is associated with the following publications: (PMID: 22508754, 34040816, 35354845, 37916443, 32980744, 29655203, 34697416)
+GeneDx RCV000724557 SCV000242054 pathogenic not provided 2025-01-23 criteria provided, single submitter clinical testing Observed multiple times with a second PNKP variant in unrelated patients with features of a PNKP-related disorder referred for genetic testing at GeneDx and in published literature, but it is not known whether the variants occurred on the same (in cis) or on different (in trans) chromosomes in some cases (PMID: 35354845, 37916443, 32980744); Published functional studies demonstrate a damaging effect and show that this variant causes a significant loss of both 5'-kinase and 3'-phosphatase activity, increases radiation sensitivity, and impairs double strand DNA repair in vitro (PMID: 35354845); Not observed at significant frequency in large population cohorts (gnomAD); In silico analysis supports that this missense variant has a deleterious effect on protein structure/function; This variant is associated with the following publications: (PMID: 22508754, 35354845, 37916443, 29655203, 34697416, 34040816, 32980744)

-Labcorp Genetics (formerly Invitae), Labcorp RCV001055727 SCV001220131 likely pathogenic Developmental and epileptic encephalopathy, 12 2024-01-17 criteria provided, single submitter clinical testing This sequence change replaces threonine, which is neutral and polar, with methionine, which is neutral and non-polar, at codon 323 of the PNKP protein (p.Thr323Met).
+Labcorp Genetics (formerly Invitae), Labcorp RCV001055727 SCV001220131 pathogenic Developmental and epileptic encephalopathy, 12 2024-06-25 criteria provided, single submitter clinical testing This sequence change replaces threonine, which is neutral and polar, with methionine, which is neutral and non-polar, at codon 323 of the PNKP protein (p.Thr323Met).
 The frequency data for this variant in the population databases is considered unreliable, as metrics indicate poor data quality at this position in the gnomAD database.
-This missense change has been observed in individuals with clinical features of PNKP-related conditions (PMID: 29655203, 32980744, 34040816, 35354845; Invitae).
+This missense change has been observed in individual(s) with clinical features of PNKP-related conditions (PMID: 29655203, 32980744, 34040816, 35354845; Invitae).
+In at least one individual the data is consistent with being in trans (on the opposite chromosome) from a pathogenic variant.
 ClinVar contains an entry for this variant (Variation ID: 159803).
 Advanced modeling of protein sequence and biophysical properties (such as structural, functional, and spatial information, amino acid conservation, physicochemical variation, residue mobility, and thermodynamic stability) performed at Invitae indicates that this missense variant is expected to disrupt PNKP protein function with a positive predictive value of 80%.
 Experimental studies have shown that this missense change affects PNKP function (PMID: 35354845).
-In summary, the currently available evidence indicates that the variant is pathogenic, but additional data are needed to prove that conclusively.
-Therefore, this variant has been classified as Likely Pathogenic.
+For these reasons, this variant has been classified as Pathogenic.

 Revvity Omics, Revvity RCV000724557 SCV003811224 uncertain significance not provided 2021-03-25 criteria provided, single submitter clinical testing